-Mitch regularly counsels prominent real estate developers, owners and lenders regarding their day-to-day management of millions of square feet of real estate in the five boroughs.
-In doing so, he helps clients navigate the complexities of New York City’s byzantine 7,500-page zoning resolution – guiding them to the most efficient intersection of their business goals and what the rules will allow.
-A former government official, he also keeps clients abreast of political headwinds pointing to zoning changes that could impact their current properties or future development plans.
+Mitch also regularly counsels prominent developers, owners and lenders on the management of millions of square-feet of New York City real estate.
+In doing so, he navigates the complexities of the City’s byzantine zoning resolution – guiding clients to the most efficient intersection of their business goals and what the rules will allow.
+He also keeps clients abreast of political headwinds that could impact their properties or development plans.

 Mitch is an adjunct professor of law at Brooklyn Law School, and an adjunct with Hunter College's graduate program in urban planning.